 If the subscribed periodic RAU/TAU timer was modified, at every subsequent TAU/RAU procedure, the MME/SGSN applies the subscribed periodic RAU/TAU timer.

 NOTE 2: The MME/SGSN will transfer the parameters stored as part of its context information during an MME/SGSN change.

+For the MPS for Messaging indication parameter, the MME stores the parameter as part of the UE context.
+The MME handling of the parameter during SMS delivery is described in TS 23.272 [11].

 9. The MME/SGSN sends an Insert Subscriber Data Answer (Cause) message to the HSS.